Pi-thagoras/the-chicken-pen/economics/Income-Distribution.md

 - 0 = Income Equality, 1 = Absolute Inequality
 - Calculation: Area between diagonal and Lorenz Curve / entire area under the diagonal

+Looking at the Lorenz Curve above, we can say that that the blue line has a Gini coefficient of 0 while the red line has a Gini Coefficient of 1.
+The closer the Gini coefficient is to 1, the more unequal the income distribution is.
 ### Explanation of Inequality

 - Personal Traits